conan-io/conan-io.github.io/_posts/2025-03-12-Introducing-Conan-Audit-Command.markdown

 To register, go to [https://audit.conan.io/register](https://audit.conan.io/register) and fill in your details.

-> **Note:** The `conan audit` service is currently in an experimental phase, and to
-> ensure fair usage, there is a limit of 100 queries per day.
-The rate limit resets
-> every 24 hours.

 ![Registration screen]

+> **Notes:**
+> - The `conan audit` service is currently in an experimental phase and may undergo
+>   breaking changes in its APIs, results, and functionality.
+> - To ensure fair usage and prevent abuse, there is a limit of **100 queries per day**,
+>   which resets every 24 hours.

 After registration, you will receive a token.
 Please make sure to store it securely as it will only be displayed once.